Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 **Theorem 7 (Model-Specific Sampling Limit; Nyquist–Shannon Analogy).**
 *Note: At this time, we classify this as a* ***conjecture*** *rather than a proven theorem.
 The "theorem" label reflects its structural role in the framework; formal proof remains future work.*

-*Conjectural.* For each model \(M\) and topic \(T\), there exists a representation bandlimit \(B_{M,T}\) (in an appropriate spectral parameterization of the model's internal manifold) such that reliable reconstruction of topic-consistent outputs requires an effective "constraint sampling rate" \(s\) (from prompt specificity, retrieved context, and internal working memory) satisfying
+*Conjectural.* For each model $M$ and topic $T$, there exists a representation bandlimit $B_{M,T}$ (in an appropriate spectral parameterization of the model's internal manifold) such that reliable reconstruction of topic-consistent outputs requires an effective "constraint sampling rate" $s$ (from prompt specificity, retrieved context, and internal working memory) satisfying

 $$
 s \;>\; 2\, B_{M,T} \tag{Conj}
 $$

 Equivalently, when the information-bearing structure of the input constraints is under‑sampled relative to the model's topic bandlimit, aliasing manifests as matching errors and Kolmogorov garbage; when severely over‑sampled, decompression room can be crowded (Sec.
 4.5).
-The quantities \(B_{M,T}\) and \(s\) are model‑ and topic‑specific and depend on architecture and training; we do not yet have operational estimators.
+The quantities $B_{M,T}$ and $s$ are model‑ and topic‑specific and depend on architecture and training; we do not yet have operational estimators.

 *Proof status:* Open.
 The claim is motivated by classical sampling theory (Sec.
 10.1) and observed spectral structure in learned representations, but precise definitions of bandlimits on nonlinear manifolds and their relation to attention/activation spectra are model‑dependent.
 We plan to investigate empirical estimators via frequency‑domain probes of attention/feature spectra vs. error curves under prompt/context resolution sweeps.